gillwong/homelab/README.md

 EOF
 ```

-4. View the `prod.tf` file and make changes as necessary, e.g., the Proxmox VE API URL for the provider, network and disk settings for the VM, etc. Optionally, create a `.tfvars` file to store variables
+4. View the Terraform files and make changes as necessary, e.g., the Proxmox VE API URL for the provider, network and disk settings for the VM, etc. Optionally, create an `.auto.tfvars` file to store [variables](https://opentofu.org/docs/language/values/variables/#variable-definitions-tfvars-files)

 ### Setup CaC